2018 Adelaide Football Club season

 The 2018 Adelaide Football Club season was the Adelaide Football Club's 28th season in the AFL.
 It was also its second season in the AFL Women's and its 5th season fielding a reserves team in the SANFL.
-The men's team started the season successfully, winning the inaugural AFLX competition.
+The men's team started the season successfully, winning the inaugural Adelaide AFLX competition.

 AFL

 List changes

 After only making one appearance at AFL level in the 2017 season, two-time club champion Scott Thompson decided to retire.
 Before trade period began, the Crows announced that they would not be renewing the contracts of Troy Menzel and Dean Gore.
 They also officially announced that Sam Shaw had been removed from the rookie list after being kept on it during the 2017 season for administrative reasons.